Power BI vs Tableau: Which is better?

 What is Tableau?

-Tableau is an interactive data visualization tool from Tableau Software, a data visualization company HQ in the USA.
+Tableau is an interactive data visualization tool from Tableau Software built in 2003.
 It was acquired by Salesforce in 2019.

 Which Companies Use Tableau?